Axobot-org/Axobot/docs/moderator.rst

     * ban accounts created less than 1 hour before for a week
     * kick accounts created less than 12h before
     * kick users sending 20 mentions in a short time
+    * kick users sending 5 invites in a short time
+    * time-out for 3h users sending 5 invites in a short time
     * time-out for 30min users sending 10 mentions in a short time
 * Extreme
-    * ban accounts created less than 3 hours before for a week
+    * ban users sending 5 invites in a short time for 4 weeks
     * ban accounts created less than 1h before for 2 weeks
     * ban users sending 20 mentions in a short time for 2 week
+    * ban accounts created less than 3 hours before for a week
     * kick accounts created less than 24h before
     * kick users sending 15 mentions in a short time
+    * kick users sending 3 invites in a short time
+    * time-out for 3h users sending 2 invites in a minute
     * time-out for 1h users sending 10 mentions in a short time

 .. note:: Note that the levels are cumulative: for example level 3 will also have the specificities of levels 1 and 2